 How do you reheat breakfast potatoes?

-Store any leftover breakfast potatoes in an airtight container in the fridge for up to 4-5 days.
+Store any leftover potatoes in an airtight container in the fridge for up to 4-5 days.
 You can reheat in the microwave, but you won’t get those nice crispy edges.
 For that, you’ll have to reheat the potatoes in your oven.
-Spread the leftvoer potatoes on a baking sheet and roast at 400 degrees F for about 10 minutes or until they are hot.
+Spread the leftover potatoes on a baking sheet and roast at 400 degrees F for about 10 minutes or until they are hot.

 Can you add vegetables to these potatoes?

 Yes!
-If you want to give your breakfast potatoes an upgrade, add some diced bell peppers or chopped onion when you stir the potatoes with the seasoning.
+If you want to give your crispy breakfast potatoes an upgrade, add some diced bell peppers or chopped onion when you stir the potatoes with the seasoning.
 Bake them all together for the same amount of time.

-Can you freeze breakfast potatoes?
+Can you freeze crispy breakfast potatoes?